 warm sunny day with a heavy breeze of course.
 There were about 26

-where natural gas is drawn off by natural pressure.
-Also in the area are
+is drawn off by natural pressure.
+Also in the area are many oyster

-rake behind the boat which they steer around in small circles.
-Mom and I
+the boat which they steer around in small circles.
+Mom and I enjoyed the

-enjoyed the event but the Riesers found it a little long and enjoyed
+event but the Riesers found it a little long and enjoyed napping in the

-napping in the ships galley.
-We stopped at Whatabergers for a snack on the
+ships galley.
+We stopped at Whatabergers for a snack on the way home.

 At home we found Dieter waiting patiently with his legs crossed.
 Walked